-.
-19 4 11 19 19 19 19 19 19 19 19 19 19 19 19 Children's Services 5 .1 The service operates an after-school club throughout the school term time and a 5 day holiday scheme during the school holiday periods for up to 600 children with disabilities.
-Job Enterprise & Training - The job opportunities service works with disabled young people and adults.
+Restricted fund sk Children's Services • The service operates an after-school club throughout the school term time and a 5 day holiday scheme during the school holiday periods for up to 600 children with disabilities.
+Job Enterprise & Training The job opportunities service works with disabled young people and adults.
 The service provides individual advice and practical support to assist people of working age with a range of employment and training opportunities.
-Mini Van - Funding received from the London Borough of Tower Hamlets towards the purchase of a mini bus to be used by the New Dawn service.
-A new mini bus was received in the year from the Department of Transport.
-This has now been transferred to unrestricted funds.
-Rent Contribution - A grant received from the Ratcliff Educational Foundation to cover the rent cost of the leasehold premises.
+Computer Equipment - Funding received from The Cedar Centre towards the purchase of computer equipment.
+Funding was fully utilised during the year.